coderaiser/node-bizzy/README.md

 ## Local

 `Bizzy` could be used localy.
-It will emit event on every packed/extracted file.
+It will emit event on every extracted file.
 Good for making progress bars.

 ### Install